hgld/beige-ant-c6745/content/_index.md

     title: Proven Success Rate
     subtitle: Features Section Example
     features:
-      - title: The Big Title For the Feature
+      - title: 94% first-time pass rate
         subtitle: 'In fermentum odio et tortor laoreet, sed interdum augue ornare. '
         content: "Buy the**\_complete study materials**\_and free expert independent advice.\n\nOver\_**94% pass rate**\_for our customers, compared to the national average of 70%\n\nEverything you need to pass the test in one book\n"
         actions: